infracost/docs/docs/guides/actions_migration.md

 ## What's new?

-The v1 actions used Infracost v0.9.x of the Infracost CLI, whereas v2 actions uses [Infracost v0.10.x](/docs/guides/v0.10_migration).
-With this new release there's two ways Infracost can generate cost estimates:
+The v1 actions used Infracost v0.9.x of the Infracost CLI, whereas the v2 actions use [Infracost v0.10.x](/docs/guides/v0.10_migration).
+With this new release, there are two ways Infracost can generate cost estimates:
 1. Parsing your Terraform HCL code directly (default and recommended)
 2. Parsing a provided Terraform plan JSON file